brandynryan/my-first-repo/readme.txt

-learning Git is going really well so far. i added this line in the updte-readme branch. test test. it's to dark out, to see the sun.
+learning Git is going really well so far. i added this line in the updte-readme branch. test test. it's too  dark out, to see the sun.